daveavi/focused-browsing-new/README.md

 # focused-browsing-v2
-To run project here are the instructions:
+To run Focused Browsing here are the instructions:

 1. Go to project folder
 ```